PMA-2020/pma-api/README.md

 	export DATABASE_URL="postgresql+psycopg2://pmaapi:pmaapi@localhost/pmaapi"
 fi
 ```

-3. Seed data into DB `makefile` command: `make db`
+#### 5.3.
+Seed data into DB `makefile` command: `make db`
-_This will execute a script that populates a database using data taken from the `data` directory._
+Seed data into DB `makefile` command: `make db`.
+If you are on a Windows system or another system that cannot run makefiles, you can open up the makefile in a text editor and use it as a reference to run common commands.
+In the case of "`make db`", the equivalent command will be: `python3 manage.py initdb --overwrite`.
+This will execute a script that populates a database using data taken from the `data` directory.

-4. Examine database to verify that all looks well. _(optional)_
-This can be done via CLI or GUI tool, such as recommended previously.
+After running the command to seed data into DB, check the terminal to see if it was a success.
+If you do not see any error messages and one of the last lines says "COMMIT", this means the process was probably successful.

 ## 6. Running locally
-1. Run `pma-api` on a local server process via the following makefile command: `make serve`
+1. Run `pma-api` on a local server process via the following makefile command: `make serve`.
+The equivalent command is: `python3 manage.py runserver`.
-    - _If no virtual environment is set up, run `make serve-no-env` instead, or follow the stepped marked "IMPORTANT" under the "Virtual environment" setup step._
 2. Verify that it is running in the browser by going to: `http://localhost:5000/v1/resources`

+## Getting to know the API
+You can:
-3. Navigate the API further by either (a) utilizing the URL links shown in the browser, or (b) looking at the available endpoints in the [pma-api documentation](https://www.github.com/PMA-2020/pma-api).
+i.
+Navigate the API further by either (a) utilizing the URL links shown in the browser, or (b) looking at the available endpoints in the [pma-api documentation](https://api.pma2020.org).
-4. Read the [pma-api documentation](https://www.github.com/PMA-2020/pma-api) for more information on use.
+ii.
+Read the [pma-api documentation](https://api.pma2020.org) for more information on use.

 ## Server management
 ### Pushing to staging
-`make push-staging`
+Run: `make push-staging`

 ### Pushing to production
-`make push-production`
+Run: `make push-production`